Apple Cherry Pie Recipe

 You could also make this as a ‘crumble‘ or ‘cobbler’ or ‘crisp‘ if you prefer, instead of using pastry.
 If you wish to try this, just use one of the toppings from one of my crumble/crisp recipes, linked below, and replace that for the pastry.

 I have used a puff pie pastry, but you could also use a shortcrust pastry if you prefer.
 That may actually work better if you are making a latticed pie crust.
-Less chance of the slats breaking.
+There is less chance of the slats breaking during cooking.

 I hope you enjoy making it, let me know how you get on in the comments section below!